Microsoft SQL Server Pros and Cons: Top 5 Advantages and Disadvantages

 2. High Licensing Cost

-Users find the high licensing costs of Microsoft SQL Server challenging, especially for smaller businesses or projects.
+Users find that the high licensing costs of Microsoft SQL Server make it challenging for smaller businesses to adopt.

 See 12 mentions